JVinuelas19/KeyBoss/README.md

 KeyBoss is a GUI password generator/tester done with CustomTkInter.
 You can use it to check if your passwords are in the green or generate a secure one.
 Thanks to Tech With Tim (https://www.youtube.com/@TechWithTim) and Hive Systems (hivesystems.io) for the inspiration!
+Due to executable weights i can't upload the .exe file.
+For a complete experience download the assets.zip and put the content in the same path that key_boss.py
+Otherwise time charts will not show up and you will not get a full user experience.

 ![keyboss_schema](https://github.com/JVinuelas19/KeyBoss/assets/111135343/181b95c3-6d30-4eb2-8496-c89415be12b2)